roebi/01-02-Webserver-in-Go-on-Podman/README.md

 press **Start Container**

-5 seconds later ...
+2 seconds later ...

 on PASS a new running **webserver-in-go-on-podman** Container in Containers is created.

-why running ? = because there is a stop icon displayed.
+why is this new container already running ? = because there is a stop icon displayed.

 ### open the Browser to see the web-projects

-on running Container **webserver-in-go-on-podman** press the tree dots icon / menu
+on this new running Container **webserver-in-go-on-podman** press the tree dots icon / menu

 then **Open Browser**